foliovision/businesspress/readme.txt

 == Changelog ==

+= 0.8.4 - 2017/11/?? =

+* New setting - Redirect WP Admin for subscribers
+* Bugfix - login logo not saving

 = 0.8.3 - 2017/10/18 =

 * New feature, on by default! - Set Featured Images Automatically - First image in the post becomes the featured image on save